Past, Present, and Future of Bug Tracking in the Generative AI Era: AI-Powered Bug Tracking Framework

 With the rise of LLMs, bug reproduction has increasingly been reframed as a generative task.
 LLMs can read bug descriptions and produce candidate test cases or executable scenarios that explicitly trigger the reported failure, thereby supporting the reproduction of the underlying bug.
 LIBRO \cite{kang2023large} demonstrated that LLMs are capable of generating test cases from natural language bug reports.
 Other studies integrated visual context: ReCDroid+ \cite{zhao2019recdroid} and vision-based reproduction methods showed how screenshots and GUI interactions can be leveraged to systematically replay UI-intensive failures \cite{wang2025empirical}.
 More recently, feedback-driven methods like ReBL \cite{wang2024feedback} explored iterative prompting and adaptation, where an LLM interacts with execution feedback to refine its reproduction strategy over multiple rounds.
 BugCraft \cite{bugcraft2025} extended this idea into the game domain, showing how iterative synthesis and refinement can be applied to highly interactive environments.
 Most recently, work at Google has shown that agentic BRT (Bug Reproduction Test) generation, where an LLM agent produces fail-to-pass tests that both reproduce and validate bugs, can significantly improve industrial-scale automated program repair by providing stronger debugging and validation signals \cite{cheng2025agentic}.

 Building on this trajectory, our methodology operationalizes bug reproduction as an iterative loop tightly coupled with bug report enhancement.
-Once a bug report is enhanced, the agents attempt automated reproduction in a controlled sandboxed or containerized environment, ensuring determinism and isolation from external noise \cite{chen2020automated}.
+Once a bug report is enhanced, the agents attempt automated reproduction in a controlled sandboxed or containerized environment, ensuring determinism and isolation from external noise such as interrupts, concurrent kernel activity, and asynchronous hardware effects \cite{chen2020automated}.
 For GUI bugs, this involves simulating user interactions based on screenshots or videos \cite{liu2024vision, zhao2022recdroid+}, while backend and API bugs may be reproduced by replaying logs or workloads reconstructed from user sessions \cite{wang2024application}.
 If reproduction succeeds, the system generates an executable artifact that can be passed to verification and integrated into regression pipelines.

 If reproduction fails, the system increments an iteration counter and loops back to the bug report enhancement phase.
-Here, LLM agents refine the S2R by reordering actions, adjusting parameters, adding missing environmental constraints, or even requesting specific artifacts such as logs or screenshots \cite{erfani2014works, kang2024evaluating, feng2024prompting}.
+In this phase, LLM agents refine the S2R by reordering actions, adjusting parameters, adding missing environmental constraints, and, following established practices in prior work, actively requesting additional artifacts such as logs or screenshots \cite{erfani2014works, kang2024evaluating, feng2024prompting}.
 The refined report is then re-executed, and this loop continues until reproduction succeeds or a threshold is reached.
 At that point, the case escalates to customer support for manual handling.

 This iterative loop transforms reproduction from a one-shot attempt into a self-correcting process, where each failure strengthens the next attempt.
 Bug reports thus become dynamic artifacts that evolve through agentic refinement until a reproducible scenario is achieved.
-By feeding these successful reproductions into regression test suites, our framework not only reduces TTR but also creates an expanding safety net to prevent regressions in future builds \cite{mahmud2025combining}.
+By feeding these successful reproductions into regression test suites, our framework creates an expanding safety net to prevent regressions in future builds \cite{mahmud2025combining}.